Week: Judaism

+Eviatar Zerubavel says the Biblical Sabbath may have been inspired by Babylonian customs during the Babylonian exile of Judah.
+But he considers the cycle based exclusively on the Sabbath and fully independent of astronomical phenomena a Jewish innovation.
+In his view, "the establishment of a seven-day week based on the regular observance of the Sabbath is a distinctively Jewish contribution to civilization.
+The choice of the number 7 as the basis for the Jewish week might have had an Assyrian or Babylonian origin, yet it is crucial to remember that the ancient dwellers of Mesopotamia themselves did not have a seven-day week."

-However, Niels-Erik Andreasen, Jeffrey H. Tigay, and others claim that the Biblical Sabbath is mentioned as a day of rest in some of the earliest layers of the Pentateuch dated to the 9th century BCE at the latest, centuries before the Babylonian exile of Judah.
+Niels-Erik Andreasen, Jeffrey H. Tigay, and others claim that the Biblical Sabbath is mentioned as a day of rest in some of the earliest layers of the Pentateuch dated to the 9th century BC at the latest, centuries before the Babylonian exile of Judah.
 They also find the resemblance between the Biblical Sabbath and the Babylonian system to be weak.
-Therefore, they suggest that the seven-day week may reflect an independent Israelite tradition.
+Therefore, they suggest that the Sabbath, and thus the seven-day week, may reflect an independent Israelite creation.
 Tigay writes:

 It is clear that among neighboring nations that were in position to have an influence over Israel – and in fact which did influence it in various matters – there is no precise parallel to the Israelite Sabbatical week.
 This leads to the conclusion that the Sabbatical week, which is as unique to Israel as the Sabbath from which it flows, is an independent Israelite creation.

-The seven-day week seems to have been adopted, at different stages, by the Persian Empire, in Hellenistic astrology, and (via Greek transmission) in Gupta India and Tang China.
-(Note: It was transmitted to China in the 8th century by Manichaeans, via the country of Kang (a Central Asian polity near Samarkand).